5 Automations That Pay for Themselves in 30 Days

 The Cost

-Customers often leave because of "passive churn."
+Customers often leave because of passive churn.
 They did not decide to quit.
 They forgot to renew or their card expired.
-It is 5 to 25 times more expensive to acquire a new customer than to keep an existing one.
+Bain and Company research establishes that it is 5 to 25 times more expensive to acquire a new customer than to keep an existing one.

 If you have 500 customers and a 10% annual churn rate from missed renewals, you are losing 50 customers a year.
-At $1,200 per customer annually, that is $60,000 in lost recurring revenue.
+At $1,200 per customer annually, that is $60,000 in lost recurring revenue, with zero competitive reason for the loss.

 The Fix